-Table 3.4 TDM Mitigation Options (cont'd) Transit Strategies Mitigation Points Transit Stop/Mobility Hub Improvements - Provide improvements at an existing or planned CATS stop or mobility hub as required by UDO Article 32.4.
+Table 3.4 TDM Mitigation Options (cont'd) Shared Ride/Car Share Parking - Designate (5) parking spaces, or 5% of spaces for carpooling/vanpooling and car share vehicles.
+1 TDM Wayfinding - Provide TDM supportive wayfinding/signage at key locations internally and externally to site and area-related multimodal transportation options and amenities.
+1 On-site Childcare - Provide childcare services on site with preferential placement for children of employees/residents.
+1 Active Transportation Strategies Mitigation Points Bicycle Parking - Provide bicycle parking to at least 125% of that required by UDO Article 19.4.
+1 Bicycle Parking - Provide secure long-term bicycle spaces at a rate of 1 per 20 dwelling units.
+1 Bicycle Repair Station - Provide a bicycle repair station on-site in a covered area such as a bicycle storage room or garage with tools and supplies necessary perform basic maintenance.
+1 End-of-trip Facilities - Provide end-of-trip facilities for people using active modes including showers, changing locations, and lockers.
+1 Bike Share Station - Locate a bike share station on-site or provide a fleet of shared bikes for use of employees, residents, and/or guests.
+1 Transit Strategies Mitigation Points Transit Stop/Mobility Hub Improvements - Provide improvements at an existing or planned CATS stop or mobility hub as required by UDO Article 32.4.
 1 Transit Service Upgrades - Fund and/or partner in funding CATS service improvements, such as increased service frequency, reduced trip times, expanded service spans, etc. 1 Real-Time Information - Provide monitors that display travel options and real-time transit schedules, availability and location of car share and bike share vehicles, and approximate walking times to those locations.
 1 Shuttle/Connector Service - Provide shuttle service for use of employees, residents, and/or guests, serving key transit hubs, commercial centers, and relevant civic destinations.
-1 Parking Strategies Mitigation Points Parking Supply - Provide ≤ 75% of maximum allowed parking per land use.
-1 Parking Supply - Provide ≤ 50% of maximum allowed parking per land use.
-2 Parking Supply - Provide ≤ 25% of maximum allowed parking per land use.
+1 Parking Strategies Mitigation Points Parking Supply - Provide \leq 75% of maximum allowed parking per land use.
+1 Parking Supply - Provide < 50% of maximum allowed parking per land use.
+2 Parking Supply - Provide < 25% of maximum allowed parking per land use.
 3 Unbundle Parking - Unbundle parking spaces from all residential/tenant lease or purchase fees so that residents/employers have the choice of renting or buying a space.
 3 Share Parking - Provide public access to parking (minimum 10 spaces and/or 10% of the total number of all spaces).
 1 Price Parking - May include hourly, daily, or dynamic rate pricing for non-tenant (visitor) parking and/or all available parking.
 2